Offbeat Interview Series with Neal

 Neal ‘Peaches’ McAdam

 Born in California, Neal grew up swimming and surfing.
 He ultimately became a competitive swimmer in high school.
 Neal attended college at the University of the Pacific and graduated with a degree in Sports Medicine.

 He got into boating by taking commercial river trips with his family on the Rogue and Green (Desolation & Grey Canyons) rivers.
 After college (1996), Neal was looking for a summer job and attended a guide school with ARTA, in Oregon.
 After a few trips on the Rogue, Neal was given a baggage boat spot on the Main Salmon.
 Thus was his introduction to Idaho.
 He ended up doing 4 baggage boat trips that summer, and got licensed on the Middle Fork & Main Salmon.
 Neal continued to work for ARTA for 10 more years.
 He started guiding in the Grand Canyon the last couple of seasons with ARTA and didn’t make it back to Idaho from 2007-2009.
-After meeting his (to-be )wife Laura, Neal migrated to Team Canyons in 2010.
+After meeting his (to-be) wife Laura, Neal migrated to Team Canyons in 2010.
 He continued to work in the Grand Canyon, during the shoulder seasons with AzRA (2005-2015), until his son Lucas was born.
 He completed over 60 rowing trips through Grand Canyon.
 For 15 winter seasons, Neal worked on the Ski Patrol at the Canyons Ski Resort in Park City, Utah.
 For the last 7 of those years there, he worked doing snow safety work.

-Neal and his family moved to Idaho full-time last June.
-This winter he was a full time, stay at home dad and a part-time cat ski guide at Brundage Mountain, in McCall, ID.
+Neal, his wife Laura, and son Lucas moved to Idaho full-time in 2016.
+He is a full time, stay at home dad, Canyons’ Warehouse Manager and a part-time cat ski guide at Brundage Mountain Resort, in McCall, ID.

 If you could be a river superhero, what would you be?
 Anemoi, the Greek god of wind, I’d always blow downstream.

 What is your favorite dress up theme?
 Anything that goes with my gold medallion.